davyrisso/blender-topmod-addon/README.md

 - Run Blender **from the command line** to see all print statements
 - Use `Reload Scripts` when making changes: `Blender Menu` > `System` > `Reload Scripts`.

+  **Note**: For some changes, you might need to disable/re-enable the addon.
+Rarely, you will need to restart Blender.